ufal/npfl122/tasks/q_learning_tiles.md

 using linear function approximation with tile coding.
 Your goal is to reach an average reward of -110 during 100 evaluation episodes.

-The environment methods are described in the `q_learning` assignments, with the following changes:
+The environment methods are described in the `q_learning` assignment, with the following changes:
 - The `state` returned by the `env.step` method is a _list_ containing weight indices of the current state (i.e., the feature vector of the state consists